emscripten-core/emsdk/README.md

 ## System Requirements

-Using the emsdk pre-compiled packages requires only the minimal set of dependenencies lists below.
+Using the emsdk pre-compiled packages requires only the minimal set of dependencies lists below.
 When building from source a wider set of tools include git, cmake, and a host compiler are required.
 See: https://emscripten.org/docs/building_from_source/toolchain_what_is_needed.html.